mathieu-vision/data-processing-chain-protocol/docs/design-document.md

 ## Requirements

+#### Data Processing Chain
+- CAN be defined in a dataspace use case
+- CAN be modified by a use case orchestrator
+- MUST provide clear information to infrastructure services about the chain
+- MUST be processed by dataspace connectors

+#### Infrastructure Services
 - SHOULD be defined in the catalogue
 - SHOULD have a technical representation linked to a catalogue participant
-- MUST to have a Participant that runs an instance of the Infrastructure service to be able to use it
+- MUST be hosted and enabled by a participant
-- MUST use a Data Space Connector to handle data flow
+- MUST use a Dataspace Connector to handle data flow

+#### Contracts
-- The data exchange contracts (Bilateral & Ecosystem) should be improved to hold the data exchange flow information and from which to which infrastructure service the data should travel
+- MUST hold the data exchange flow information and from which to which infrastructure service the data should travel

 ## Integrations